-The Academy team is leading a national collaborative venture to establish a prestigious fellowship programme designed to promote excellence in breast imaging.
+The NBIA is leading a national collaborative venture to establish a prestigious post-CCT (or equivalent) fellowship programme designed to promote excellence in breast imaging.
 The aims of the programme are to:

 - Establish a gold-standard fellowship programme to raise the profile and prestige of breast imaging